felixlinker/homepage/content/_index.md

 ### Educational path

-In 2014 I finished my A leven with an average grade of 1,0 at the *Altex Gymnasium Flensburg*.
+In 2014 I finished my A level with an average grade of 1,0 at the *Altes Gymnasium Flensburg*.
 Then I started to study B.Sc.
 Computer Science and B.A.
 Philosophy at the University of Leipzig, Germany.
 In 2017 I finished my B.Sc.
 Computer Science with an average grade of 1,2.